kghite/accessible_spinner/docs/instructions.md

 |Insulated wire | a few dollars at electronics or hardware stores or online | a few feet in three or four colors lets us wire the spinner and distinguish between power, ground, and other, for ease of troubleshooting.
 |Resistors: One 100,000 ohm resistor and one 100 ohm resistor | A few cents online or at electronics stores | particular resistors may vary depending on specific electrical components used.
 |Mini breadboard or protoboard and solder | a few dollars online | used for various circuits

+## Step-By-Step Instructions
+Instructions are currently housed in google drive, coming soon to this site.